What is Traumatic Brain Injury (TBI)

-IWAP is a free and confidential resource provided by the State of Illinois.
+IWAP is a confidential resource provided by the State of Illinois.
 It is not connected to the U.S. Armed Forces or the U.S. Department of Veterans Affairs.

-IWAP services are provided by Magellan Health Services, a nationally recognized leader in mental health and wellness.
+IWAP services are provided by Magellan Health, Inc., a nationally recognized leader in mental health and wellness.

 Confidential help is available

 You're not alone.
 We're here to help.
 Call the confidential phone number at 1-866-554-4927 at any time day or night for a referral and authorization for covered services.
 You can also ask a specialist.
 Call now – 866-554-IWAP (4927).

 Created by Magellan Health staff; reviewed by Magellan clinical staff